TheDataCubator/sql_data_warehouse_project/README.md

 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---
+## Project Overview
+1.**Data Architecture**: Designing a Modern Data Warehouse using Medallion Architecture **Bronze**,**Silver**, and **Gold** layers.
+2. **ETL Pipelines**: Extracting, transforming and loading data from source systems into the warehouse.
+3. **Data Modelling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics and Reporting**: Creating SQL-based reports and dashboards for actionale insights.

+This repository is an excellent resource for professionals and students looking to showcase expertise in:
+-SQL Development
+-Data Architect
+-Data Engineering
+-ETL Pipeline Developer
+-Data Modelling
+-Data Analytics

+---
 ## Project Requirements

 ### Building the Data Warehouse (Data Engineering)